jundalisay/sp/content/en/superphysics/principles/chapter-12b.md

 Experience in our stellar neighborhood will then be the start of university where humans will learn how the entire galaxy works.

 This will then allow human employment for the service of the galaxy.

+In other words, Superphysics gives the humans species a dignified job of being of service to the universe.

+The compensation and benefits is the added knowledge and resources of the universe to expand human minds and improve our knowledge of life and Existence.

 Graduation from this level will lead to the masters level wherein humans can go beyond the galaxy and physical existence itself.